-Eni does its utmost to ensure that both the Company and the entities in which Eni has a non-controlling interest comply with the standards laid down in its internal anti-corruption rules, adopting and maintaining an adequate internal control system that complies with the requirements of anticorruption legislation.
+Eni does its utmost to ensure that both the Company and the entities in which Eni has a noncontrolling interest comply with the standards laid down in its internal anti-corruption rules, adopting and maintaining an adequate internal control system suitable for preventing the violation of applicable anti-corruption and anti-money laundering laws and consistent with the laws and regulations governing the business in the country in which the company or entity is established or where its activities are based.

-To ensure the effectiveness of the Anti-Corruption Compliance Programme, in 2010 Eni established a dedicated organisational unit, within the "Integrated Compliance" function, reporting directly to the Chief Executive Officer.
-Internal rules and mandatory adoption for subsidiaries
+To ensure the effectiveness of the Anti-Corruption Compliance Program, in 2010 Eni established a dedicated organisational unit, with adequate equipment also in terms of authority and independence, within the "Integrated Compliance" function, reporting directly to the Chief Executive Officer.

-Anti-Corruption unit

-Eni: profile, structure and values | Information on the ownership structure | Corporate governance information

-Anti-corruption due diligence The anti-corruption unit provides specialised anti-corruption assistance in rel tivities of Eni SpA and its subsidiaries, with particular reference to the assess ability of counterparties potentially at risk ("anti-corruption due diligence"), th of any critical issues/red flags that may have emerged and the preparation of tractual safeguards.
-In particular, the Anti-Corruption MSG establishes that th due diligence process, including any observations of the anti-corruption unit, s to the attention of the person or body authorising the related transaction, inclu of Directors. ment of the reli- le management the related con- le results of the shall be brought
+The Anti-Corruption and Anti-Money Laundering Unit, with specific expertise in the field, is responsible, among other things, for supervising the design and implementation of the Anti-Corruption Compliance Program and providing specialised anti-corruption and anti-money laundering assistance in relation to the activities of Eni SpA and its subsidiaries, with particular reference to the assessment of the reliability of counterparties potentially at risk ("anti-corruption due diligence"), the management of any critical issues/red flags that may have emerged and the preparation of the related contractual safeguards.
+In particular, the Anti-Corruption MSG establishes that the results of the due diligence process, including any observations of the anti-corruption and money laundering unit, shall be brought to the attention of the person or body authorising the related transaction, including the Board of Directors.

-Reporting to control bodies Furthermore, the anti-corruption unit is responsible for maintaining the flow or Eni's supervisory bodies, drafting semi-annual reports on its activities. f information to
+Furthermore, the Anti-Corruption and Anti-Money Laundering Unit is responsible for maintaining the flow of information to Eni's supervisory bodies, drafting an annual report and a six-monthly update concerning the relevant activities within the Anti-Corruption Compliance Program which form an integral part of the Integrated Compliance Report and follow the related information flows.

-Training The anti-corruption training programme for Eni personnel includes both online of ing) and training events in the classroom (workshops).
-The target audience for gramme is also identified on the basis of a methodology of systematic segmemployees in accordance with the level of corruption risk to which they are explicitly subjects of training, the workshops offer a general overview of the anti-corruption ble to Eni, the risks that could derive from their violation by individuals and entitie ti-Corruption Compliance Programme that Eni has adopted and implemented to risks, using an interactive and engaging format based on case studies, with questions to test the level of understanding of the topics covered.
-In order to volvement of the participants in the training initiatives and to reduce the distance some training events intended for professional areas at specific risk of corruption on isms and dynamics in the simulation of practical cases. the training pro- nentation of Eni posed.
-As to the on laws applica- ties and the An- o deal with these multiple choice increase the in- with the trainer, on (so-called job of game mecha-
+The anti-corruption training program for Eni personnel includes both online courses (e-learning) and training events in the classroom (workshops).
+The target audience for the training program is also identified on the basis of a methodology of systematic segmentation of Eni employees in accordance with the level of corruption risk to which they are exposed.
+As to the subjects of training, the workshops offer a general overview of the anti-corruption laws applicable to Eni, the risks that could derive from their violation by individuals and entities and the Anti-Corruption Compliance Program that Eni has adopted and implemented to deal with these risks, using an interactive and engaging format based on case studies, with multiple choice questions to test the level of understanding of the topics covered.

-NUMBER OF PERSONNEL TRAINED IN 2020
+NUMBER OF PERSONNEL TRAINED IN 2021

-specialistic e-learning 3,388

-basic e-learning 3,769
+Basic e-Learning 3,088

+Specialistic e-Learning 7,800

-general workshop 904
+General workshop 1,284

-job specific training 568
+Job specific training 702

+(\) Due to the emergency linked to COVID-19 pandemic, the training events planned in the classroom for 2021 were carried out remotely.

+(201) For more information, see the section dedicated to the Management System Guideline "Integrated Compliance".

+The Anti-Corruption and Anti-Money Laundering Unit

+Anti-corruption due diligence

+Reporting to control bodies

+Training

-In addition, in 2020, the anti-corruption unit
+In addition, in 2021, the Anti-Corruption and Anti-Money Laundering Unit: